How Many Calories Do Squats Burn?

 • Better balance and mobility

-• Enhanced calorie burn over time
+• Enhanced calorie use over time

 Because squats build muscle, they help raise metabolism and support fat loss.